 Be yourself.
 Not everyone is going to like it, but that’s okay.
 Some people will!
 And being you, authentically you, might be exactly what leads you down the road to success.

 Go with the Flow

 Not everyone in your life is going to follow through like you would have hoped.
 Things might not pan out like you had planned.
 If something in your life is going off the rails then it definitely makes sense to grab the steering wheel and change direction.

 But when there are things you can’t change, try to go with the flow.
 Accept the fact that people made decisions you don’t understand, and now there is a baby doll in your garage.
 See where that takes you.
 You might be pleasantly surprised.

-Find a good partner
+Find a Good Partner

 Whether you are starting your own business or working as part of a team, find someone who gets you.

-My husband and I dissimilar in a lot of ways, but we understand each other.
+My husband and I are dissimilar in a lot of ways, but we understand each other.
 I get why he thinks Baby Howie is awesome.
 He gets why I think Baby Howie is awesome.

 You will arguably be spending just as much time with the people you work with as you do with your spouse.
 Perhaps more in some cases.
 Find people who get you, and you’ll feel right at home.